ethan-quant/visa-appointment-automation/README.md

 > **Safety note:** The default configuration is **DRY_RUN** (demo mode).
 This repository is intended for educational purposes and process-automation demonstration.
 Always follow the terms of service and applicable laws for any website you interact with.

+## Background
+International student-athletes often face significant delays in securing U.S. visa appointments due to limited availability and highly dynamic scheduling systems.
+Missed appointment windows can directly impact enrollment timelines and athletic eligibility.

+This project was developed to explore how automation and monitoring systems can help surface time-sensitive opportunities in constrained environments while minimizing risk and unintended actions.

 ## Repo structure

 - `kenya/` – Kenya-specific workflow implementation